Astronomy

 - Transcript of lecture on quantum mechanics, light, and randomness.

-- The Uncertainty Principle and Wave-Particle Duality
+- Uncertainty Principle

-- From University of Wisconsin at Madison.
+- From the University of Oregon.